 While companies usually want to be featured in national and global news outlets rather than local media, local news outlets are also valuable.
 They can hold a lot of merit and elevate company exposure and credibility in the local community among ideal clients and prospects.
 Some benefits of local PR exposure can include:

-Google News and other search engines have also recognized the value of local news sources, so they have developed a “local source” tag.
+Google News and other search engines have also recognized the value of local news sources.
+So they have developed a “local source” tag.
 Local news organizations gain more credibility due to their inclusion in Google News and online news sites, and it’s evident that Google and other relevant search engines think they’re relevant to media coverage.

 PR Strategies for Financial Advisors

 To build and maintain relationships and financial industry credibility, companies should adopt sound PR strategies.
 According to FA Insight Study of Advisory Firms, only 50% of Registered Investment Advisors or (RIAs) have an actual marketing or PR plan.
-To survive stiff the stiff competition in this industry, brands need to invest in a sound PR strategy.
+To survive stiff competition in this industry, brands need to invest in a sound PR strategy.

 1) Find a niche

 Rather than attempting to be everything to everyone, financial companies and advisors need to set themselves apart from the competitors by focusing on a single market and dominating it.
-More people can see a company’s content if they take a more broad approach.
+More people can see a company’s content if they take a broader approach.
 Defining a niche based on a company’s values and interests, on the other hand, can result in significantly higher conversion rates among people who share those values.

 2) Use social media